precice/micro-manager/docs/usage-configuration.md

 summary: The Micro Manager uses a JSON file to configure the coupling.
 The coupled data has to be specified in the preCICE configuration file.
 ---

-The Micro Manager is configured at runtime using a JSON file `micro-manager-config.json`.
-An example configuration file is:
+The Micro Manager is configured at runtime using a JSON file.
+An example configuration file is

 ```json
 {